 There is a diverse student population at Rushey Mead Academy, with more than 45 home languages spoken by our students.
 We believe it is very important that all students are taught in mainstream lessons following the full curriculum, working alongside their peers in all subjects, whatever their level of English proficiency.

-When students come directly from overseas they are interviewed and assessed by the Language Development Team and their level of English proficiency, abilities and needs are shared with their teachers, in order for them to be supported as effectively as possible.
-This may take the form of individual mentoring from the Language Development Mentors, support in lessons and/or after-school intervention classes to improve their English.
+When students are new to our school or come directly from overseas they are interviewed and assessed by the Language Development Team and their level of English proficiency, abilities and needs are shared with their teachers, in order for them to be supported as effectively as possible.
+Dependent on a student’s needs this may take the form of support in lessons, before and after school intervention classes, weekly memntoring and bespoke homework to improve their English.
 This gives students every opportunity to develop their English skills and become integrated into the school as quickly and as fully as possible.

 Our aim is to: